nnellans/github-workflows-guide/README.md

 # GitHub Workflow Guide

 > [!WARNING]
 > This is an advanced guide and assumes you already know the basics of GitHub Workflows.
 Think of this more like an advanced cheat sheet.
 I went through the documentation and captured any notes that I felt were important, and organized them into the README file you see here.
-If you are new to GitHub Workflows, then I would suggest first going through the GitHub docs first.
+If you are new to GitHub Workflows, then I would suggest going through the GitHub docs first.

 > [!IMPORTANT]
 > This is a live document.
 Some of the sections are still a work in progress.
 I will be continually updating it over time.